 Clinical Illness Caused by The Flu

-True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches, and feeling of inability to move.
+True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches, and feeling of inability the to move.

-In France, influenza was known as “la grippe,” referred to a gripping sensation in the muscles.
+In France, influenza was known as “la grippe,” referred to as a gripping sensation in the muscles.
 The virus also descends into the upper airways of the lung, usually causing a dry, non-productive cough with white phlegm.
 Primary influenza, though, is unusual, but it can occur in very young children, elderly adults, or patients with compromised immune systems.